Court of Cassation (Belgium): Rulings of disciplinary bodies

 The second kind of non-judicial rulings that nevertheless fall under the jurisdiction of the Court of Cassation are disciplinary rulings by some professional bodies for liberal professions.
 This concerns rulings in disciplinary cases issued by, amongst others, the Belgian Order of Physicians, the Belgian Order of Pharmacists, the Belgian Order of Veterinarians, the Belgian Order of Architects, the bar associations, the Belgian Institute of Company Auditors, and the Belgian Institute of Accountants and Tax Advisors.
 This also concerns rulings in disciplinary cases issued by the tribunals of first instance against notaries or court bailiffs.
 The Court of Cassation hears appeals in cassation against such disciplinary rulings.
 If the Court of Cassation finds that the ruling violates the law, the court will annul it, and refer the case back to the professional body concerned.
 If possible, however, the professional body concerned must rehear the case in a different composition (meaning by different members as the first time).
-The professional body concerned is obliged to adhere to the ruling of the Court of Cassation with regards to the points of law on which it ruled.
+The professional body concerned is obliged to adhere to the ruling of the Court of Cassation with regard to the points of law on which it ruled.